2008 Super Tuesday tornado outbreak: Meteorological synopsis

 A series of strong low pressure systems formed across the southern Great Plains on February 4, contributing to record warmth on February 4 and 5 in the southern Plains and lower Mississippi River Valley.
 High temperatures across many areas reached the 70s°F (21–26 °C), and in Alabama temperatures reached the low 80s°F (27 °C) with dew points in the middle 60s° (17–20 °C).
 Dewpoints in the mid 60s°F were recorded as far north as Memphis.
 A strong cold front trailing the low-pressure area approached the region from the west.

 As the surface low progressed northeast, a strong jet streak was positioned over the warm sector, with winds moving East which was perpendicular to the direction of the surface winds, which were out at the southeast.
 This sharp change in winds resulted in much wind shear and wind profiles favoring rotating supercells capable of producing significant tornadoes.
-The strong jet streak also provided tons of lift, favoring supercells to form in the open warm sector. instability across the outbreak area.
+The strong jet stream also provided tons of lift, favoring supercells to form in the open warm sector with instability across the outbreak area.
 CAPE values, a measurement of the level of tropospheric instability, was well over 1000 J/kg, and Storm Relative Helicity, a measurement of the potential for rotating winds, reached over 200 m^{2}/s².

-EF4 damage to a large brick home near Moulton, Alabama.
+EF4 damage to a large brick-veneered wooden frame home near Moulton, Alabama.

 On February 5 at 6:39 am CST (1239 UTC), the Storm Prediction Center (SPC) issued a high risk of severe storms for most of Arkansas, the first in February since 1998.
 At 10:16 am CST (1616 UTC), the high risk area was extended farther northeast to include western Kentucky, northwestern Mississippi, the Missouri Bootheel, West Tennessee, and Southern Illinois.
 A moderate risk of severe weather was issued for northwestern Alabama, the rest of Arkansas, the rest of southern Illinois, southern Indiana, most of the rest of Kentucky, northern Louisiana, central Mississippi, parts of southeastern Missouri, southwestern Ohio, eastern Oklahoma, middle Tennessee and northeastern Texas.
 A total of fifteen watches were issued by the SPC during the outbreak, including thirteen tornado watches (two of which were PDS watches) and two severe thunderstorm watches.